Mateo Kovačić: Reception

 The Croatia under-17 manager, Martin Novoselac, reportedly said of Kovačić, "I haven't seen a youngster with so much talent since the days of Robert Prosinečki," referring to his fast development and talent.
 Kovačić revealed that precisely Prosinečki is the player he admired the most while growing up.
 His compatriot, Zvonimir Boban, who played for Milan for over a decade, in an interview with Sky Italia in 2013 said, "He has talents that could make him even better than me, he is an incredibly serious professional for someone his age.
 Kovačić is a complete player.
 He is not a born regista but he is playing there now.
 He is a complete talent that can still grow — he has incredible potential."
 Trapattoni described him as "a mixture of Kaká and Clarence Seedorf", because of his style of play and technical characteristics.
 Long-time Inter captain Javier Zanetti stated that, with the exception of Ronaldo, who had arrived to Inter when he was 21, Kovačić was the most promising youngster he had seen in his 19 years at the club.

 Personal life

 Kovačić was born in Linz, Austria, to Bosnian Croat parents Stipo and Ružica who had moved there from Zabrđe ahead of the Yugoslav Wars.
+After moving to Croatia he lived and grew up in Sesvetska Sela within Zagreb.
 Kovačić is a Catholic and attends church every Sunday.
 He speaks five languages: Croatian, German, English, Italian and Spanish.

 In 2017, Kovačić married his longtime girlfriend Izabel Andrijanić.
 On 12 October 2020, Andrijanić gave birth to their first child, a boy.
 The child was christened, with the first name Ivan, in July 2021, with Luka Modrić as his godfather.
-In 2025, they had their daughter Luna.
+In 2025, they had their second child, a daughter named Luna.